Semi-universality of CFT$_d$ entropy at large spin: Free scalar fields

 This large amount of symmetry allows us to efficiently find all solutions to the equations of motion following from \eqref{actforpart}.
-We can introduce a parameter (lets call it $\tau$) along the world line of the particle \eqref{actforpart}.
-Of course, monontonic redefinitions of this parameter are an invariance of the action \eqref{actforpart}, so we can make any choice we like.
-The particle motion now has conserved Noether charges (see Appendix \ref{chargesgen}) corresponding to its $U(1)_L \times SU(2)_R$ symmetry, and solutions to the equation of motion can be parameterized (in part) by these charges.
-As the $SU(2)_R$ charges, themselves, transform in the three dimensional vectorial representation of $SU(2)$, it is sufficient to first find all solutions with $Q^x_R=Q^y_R=0$, and then obtain the most general solution by performing an $SU(2)_R$ rotation on these special solutions.
+We can introduce a parameter (let us call it $\tau$) along the worldline of the particle \eqref{actforpart}.
+Of course, monotonic redefinitions of this parameter are an invariance of the action \eqref{actforpart}, so we can make any choice we like.
+The particle motion now has conserved Noether charges (see Appendix \ref{chargesgen}) corresponding to its $U(1)_L \times SU(2)_R$ symmetry, and solutions to the equations of motion can be parameterized (in part) by these charges.
+As the $SU(2)_R$ charges, themselves, transform in the three-dimensional vectorial representation of $SU(2)$, it is sufficient to first find all solutions with $Q^x_R=Q^y_R=0$, and then obtain the most general solution by performing an $SU(2)_R$ rotation on these special solutions.